Quantcast

 3 Remedies to Boost Your Immune System

-Now, let’s take a look at three easy-to-find and effective herbal remedies.
+Now, let’s examine three easy-to-find and effective herbal remedies.
 I recommend that you stock a small but mighty “home apothecary.”
-You may have some of these ingredients at home; others are easily found at a local grocery store or natural foods market.
+Some of these ingredients may be available at home, while others can be found at a local grocery store or natural foods market.

 1. Ginger Tea

 Ah, the warming scent and flavor of ginger!
-It’s a lovely spiced warm drink to keep in your repertoire.
+It’s a lovely, spiced warm drink to keep in your repertoire.
 For this tea, it’s best to use fresh ginger root.
 I also like to make a variation with both fresh ginger and turmeric roots.
-(If you can’t find fresh turmeric root, turmeric powder can work as well.)
+(If you can’t find fresh turmeric root, turmeric powder can also work.)

 2. Optional variation: Add turmeric root (a ½-inch piece cut into slices or ½ tablespoon of powder)